codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 3. **Record** payments owed to you, the lender, in your SMB's accounting software.

-The first two steps are identical for the general lending and invoice finance scenarios.
-The process of recording repayments differs based on the lending option.
+The process is identical for the general lending and invoice finance scenarios.

 ```mermaid
 sequenceDiagram